AxelCalas/iTunesSearcher/README.md

 # iTunesSearcher
-Java Service to search songs on iTunes
+REST API Java service to search songs on iTunes